thorpej/CoPicoVision/README.md

 * Change all of the individual resistors and capacitors to 0805 SMT packages.
 * Change most of the logic ICs and the RAM to SOIC SMT packages.
 * Add Super Game Module functionality.
-* Fix a silly mistake in the rev 0.1 power supply; put the reservoid cap on VCC rather than VBUS.
+* Fix a silly mistake in the rev 0.1 power supply; put the reservoir cap on VCC rather than VBUS.

 ### Rev 0.2